-YOUR RIGHTS UNDER USERRA THE UNIFORMED SERVICES EMPLOYMENT AND REEMPLOYMENT RIGHTS ACT
+YOUR RIGHTS UNDER USERRA THE UNIFORMED SERVICES EMPLOYMENT AND REEMPLOYMENT RIGHTS ACT the military.

 USERRA protects the job rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System.
 USERRA also prohibits employers from discriminating against past and present members of the uniformed services, and applicants to the uniformed services.

-REEMPLOYMENT RIGHTS

 HEALTH INSURANCE PROTECTION

-for service-connected illnesses or injuries.

-the military ENFORCEMENT
+ENFORCEMENT